-Using the Five Whys & Problem Statement worksheet, identify the root causes of the problem you want to address through the Challenge.
+Using the Five Whys & Problem Statement worksheet, identify the root causes of the problem you want to address.
 Select which root cause to focus on in order to create a clear Problem Statement.

 If you're not sure where to begin, use the Explore Problem Areas worksheet to find focus.